jackfazzone/Project-3_Law-Token/README.md

 ![why](Images/s2.png)

 ## Description
-<p>In civil litigation, when a potential plaintiff does not wish, or is not able, to foot the cost of legal services up front, many attorneys will elect to take a share of the possible judgment instead (~30% in many cases) on a contingency basis.
+<p>In civil litigation, when a potential plaintiff does not wish, or is not able, to foot the cost of legal services up front, many attorneys will elect to take a share of the possible judgment instead on a contingency basis.
 In this way, the plaintiff is not required to pay anything if the case is not won.
 Law Token attempts facilitate third-party investments in these lawsuits, whereby Ether is offered to cover legal and other expenses in the case in exchange for tokenized equity in the judgment, should the case win.
-We hypothesize that in pooling the risk inherent to contingency payouts, Law Token would permit plaintiffs to secure funding without having to sell as much equity as 30%, a savings in the equity of the ultimate judgment which becomes especially important for cases involving high medical expenses resulting from injury, worker's compensation, and other lawsuits in which a large portion of the ultimate judgment essential to properly compensating the plaintiff.</p>
+We hypothesize that in pooling the risk inherent to contingency payouts, Law Token would permit plaintiffs to secure funding without having to sell as much equity as 40%, a savings in the equity of the ultimate judgment which becomes especially important for cases involving high medical expenses resulting from injury, worker's compensation, and other lawsuits in which a large portion of the ultimate judgment essential to properly compensating the plaintiff.</p>

 <br>
 <h2> Project Pipeline</h2>